Lower Parel & Mahalaxmi

 To help you experience the neighbourhood seamlessly, we’ve curated a must-do checklist presented through an interactive Google Map.
 Simply click the link to open it.
 The map legend features all key landmarks with brief descriptions, along with suggested walking and driving routes to make exploring the area effortless and enjoyable.

-• Lower Parel (Western Line) and Mahalaxmi (Western Line).
+Lower Parel (Western Line) and Mahalaxmi (Western Line).
+Refer to the Local Train Map

 If the nearest station to you is on the Central line then switch to the western line via Dadar Station (This is the only station where Western and Central Lines meet)